haron-IV/remnote-reminders-plugin/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature
 about: Suggest a feature
-title: "[FEATURE]"
+title: ""
-labels: ''
+labels: 'Feature'
-assignees: bjsi
+assignees:
 ---

 **Is your feature request related to a problem?
 Please describe.**